This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 While salmon patties tend to be made with flour and can be a bit heavier overall.

-My croquettes are unique, and the potatoes and bread crumbs help transform the flavor along with the herbs and spices used.
+My croquettes are unique, and the potatoes, bread crumbs, herbs, and spices help transform the flavor.

 Ingredients

-- * 2 large salmon filet when cooked you'll need 2 cups
+- 2 large salmon filets yields 2 cups cooked and flaked salmon

-- * 2 tablespoons of melted butter or liquefied ghee
+- 2 tbsp melted butter or liquefied ghee

-- * 1 tablespoon Old Bay Hot seasoning or Original Old Bay seasoning
+- 1 tbsp Old Bay Hot Seasoning or Original Old Bay

-- * 1/2 teaspoon sea salt or Kosher salt
+- 1/2 tsp sea salt or Kosher salt

 Instructions

-- Roughly peel two russet potatoes and quarter them, place them into a pot of water and boil on medium-high until the potatoes are fork-tender in 15-minutes.
-While the potatoes are boiling, prep the jalapeño pepper, mince the garlic, and cut the onions into fine dice.
+- Roughly peel two russet potatoes and quarter them.
+Place them in a pot of water and boil on medium-high for 15 minutes until fork-tender.
+While the potatoes boil, prep the jalapeño pepper, mince the garlic, and cut the onions into fine dice.

-- Line a walled cooking sheet with aluminum foil, brush salmon with two tablespoons of olive oil, then season with sea salt or Kosher salt and freshly cracked black peppercorns.
+- Line a walled cooking sheet with aluminum foil.
+Brush the salmon with two tablespoons of olive oil, then season with sea salt or Kosher salt and freshly cracked black peppercorns.
 If you have fresh herbs like thyme, rosemary, or tarragon, lay them on the center of the baking sheet and place the salmon on top of the herbs.

-- While the salmon is cooling, place a small skillet over medium heat and add a tablespoon of olive oil and a tablespoon of unsalted butter.
-Peel and finely dice a small onion and measure 1/4 cup of onion.
+- While the salmon is cooling, place a small skillet over medium heat and add a tablespoon of olive oil and unsalted butter.
+Peel and finely dice a small onion, measuring 1/4 cup.
 Chop the garlic as well.

-- When the oil is hot, sauté the onion and garlic, and continue moving around mixture around to prevent the onion and garlic from burning.
-Sauté until the onions begin to soften in about three (3) minutes.
-Turn off the stovetop, spoon the onions and garlic mixture into a bowl, and set aside.
+- When the oil is hot, sauté the onion and garlic, moving the mixture around to prevent them from burning.
+Sauté until the onions begin to soften, about three (3) minutes.
+Turn off the stovetop, spoon the onion and garlic mixture into a bowl, and set aside.

 - When the salmon is cool enough to handle safely, flake 2 cups into a large mixing bowl.
 Add the mashed potatoes, 1/2 cup of the panko breadcrumbs, egg, and mayo.
 Also, add the sautéed diced onion, jalapeño pepper, garlic, chopped dill, Old Bay Hot seasoning, sea salt, and freshly cracked black peppercorns, then mix well.
 Add the remaining panko breadcrumbs and continue mixing.

-- Spoon a 1/4 cup of the salmon and potato mixture into your palm, about the size of a golf ball, and form into a ball, then press it gently into a patty.
+- Spoon about 1/4 cup of the salmon and potato mixture into your palm, about the size of a golf ball, form it into a ball, and press it gently into a patty.

 - Place on a cooking sheet lined with parchment or wax paper.